rickydunlop/nodejs-ffmpeg/README.md

-# nodejs-ffmpeg
+A base container with NodeJS and FFmpeg installed.

-Dockerfile for NodeJS and FFmpeg on ubuntu vivid
+Extends ubuntu vivid (15.04)